sean1516/HomeAssistant/automation/readme.md

 * __[Notify Me if the Home Theater PC is left on and no one is home ](https://github.com/SilvrrGIT/HomeAssistant/blob/master/automation/leaving_notifications.yaml#L1)__
 * __[Notify Me if the Desktop PC is left on and no one is home ](https://github.com/SilvrrGIT/HomeAssistant/blob/master/automation/leaving_notifications.yaml#L47)__
 * __[Notify Me if the Living Room Lamps are left on and no one is home ](https://github.com/SilvrrGIT/HomeAssistant/blob/master/automation/leaving_notifications.yaml#L92)__
+* __[Notify Me if the Media Center is left on and no one is home ](https://github.com/SilvrrGIT/HomeAssistant/blob/master/automation/leaving_notifications.yaml#L145)__  This is an effort to automate my 'dumb'TV and amplifier based on power usage.
+Knowing the power being drawing I can assume which device is left on as they have unique power usage.

 ### Living Room Lamps.yaml Automations:
 These lamps are the main light source when you walk in through the garage (our primary point of entry).